Elina Born

 Elina Born (born 29 June 1994) is an Estonian singer.
 She represented Estonia in the Eurovision Song Contest 2015 along with Stig Rästa with the song "Goodbye to Yesterday".
 She previously attempted to represent Estonia in the Eurovision Song Contest in 2013 with the song "Enough", and attempted to represent Estonia at the Eurovision Song Contest in 2017 finishing last in the final.
 She was the runner-up of the fifth season of Eesti otsib superstaari.

 Biography

 Early life

 Elina Born was born on 29 June 1994 in Lehtse, Estonia.
 Stig Rästa discovered Elina Born on YouTube, she was singing "Cruz" by Christina Aguilera, he said "I was completely charmed by her musicality".
-Elina was at school when a message from Stig appeared on her Facebook.
-On the experience, Born stated "To be honest, I started crying.
-It took me a couple of days to gather the courage to write back".
+Elina was at school when she received a message from Stig on her Facebook.
+Reflecting on the experience, Born stated, "To be honest, I started crying.
+It took me a couple of days to gather the courage to write back."